GenericMappingTools/pygmt/doc/maintenance.md

 ## Continuous Documentation

-We use the [Vercel for GitHub](https://github.com/apps/vercel) App to preview changes made to our documentation website every time we make a commit in a pull request.
+We use the [ReadtheDocs](https://readthedocs.org/) service to preview changes made to our documentation website every time we make a commit in a pull request.
 The service has a configuration file `vercel.json`, with a list of options to change the default behaviour at https://vercel.com/docs/configuration.